HOME

 CHINA (Taiwan), 2008, Bailutu (A Hundred Deer) by Ignatius Sichelbart, SJ from the National Palace Museum, Scott 3836

-(click on image to see enlarged scroll)
+(click on image to see image enlarged as a scroll)

-Ignatius Sichelbart (Chinese name Ai Ci-meng, style name Sing-an) was a Jesuit brother, born in Neudeck, Bohemia (now the Czech Republic) on September 9, 1708, who became a Cing court painter in 1745 (during the reign of Emperor Cianlong), working in the palace along with his brother Jesuits Giuseppe Castiglione and Jean Denis Attiret.
+Ignatius Sichelbart (Chinese name Ai Ci-meng, style name Sing-an) was a Jesuit brother, born in Neudeck, Bohemia (now the Czech Republic) on September 9, 1708, who became a Qing court painter in 1745 (during the reign of Emperor Quinlong), working in the palace along with his brother Jesuits Giuseppe Castiglione and Jean Denis Attiret.
 He died in Beijing on October 6, 1780.
 He was especially good at painting birds.
 Bailutu (or A Hundred Deer) depicts a group of deer in a great variety of poses.
 The full painting is printed in a se-tenant block of eight stamps, in five different sizes which allows the block to be broken up into compositionally coherent individual stamps.
 One is tempted, of course, to compare this with Castiglione's One Hundred Horses.

 Brother Antonio Moscheni, SJ